-Grilled by lawmakers, Trump's EPA chief calls ethics scandals lies
+Grilled by U.S. lawmakers, Trump's EPA chief calls ethics scandals lies

 “Do you know how much a flight to Toledo costs?”
 Kaptur asked.

-Reporting by Valerie Volcovici and Richard Cowan; Additional reporting by Steve Holland and Timothy Gardner; Editing by Will Dunham
+Reporting by Valerie Volcovici and Richard Cowan; Additional reporting by Steve Holland and Timothy Gardner; Editing by Will Dunham and Diane Craft